zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 such, reads may return less than the requested number of bytes.
 It is up to the user application to check the return value, which contains the number of bytes actually returned by the read operation.
 If a zero is returned, either the file is busy or the cursor has reached the end of the file.
-To check which is the case, the user application may call `afatfs_isEof`.
+To check which is the case, the user application may call `afatfs_feof`.
 If the file is not at EOF, the read may be periodically retried until it succeeds.

 Due to the strong coupling between storage blocks and the AsyncFatFS cache system, the most optimal read